pavIov/Adventure-Game-Lesson/README.md

-#Welcome to Dungeon Digit
+# Welcome to Dungeon Digit
-> Dungeon Digit A small game I made in Python Turtle for programming class
+> A small game I made in Python Turtle for programming class

+## HOW TO RUN

+* Make sure you have the Turtle module installed in Python
+* Copy/download the code from MainGame.py
+* You're all set
+> If you have the Turtle module installed (which comes pre-installed with IDLE), it should be that simple.
+If you have any issues running the code, let me know

 ## INSTRUCTIONS